Skip to main content

 So, when encapsulating a crawl space, venting a crawl space the traditional way is out and a new way of venting a crawl space (mechanical) is in.
 Some would argue this mechanical ventilation uses energy and is therefore more expensive.
 Studies show this is not true and the exact opposite occurs.
 Homes with sealed and insulated crawl spaces saved about 20% in natural gas during the winter, and an added 15% annual energy savings compared to the control group.

-If you need a thorough evaluation of your house to identify all your "house as a system" correction criteria before considering an enclosed crawl space and you live in East TN, call us at 865-453-9965 to schedule an inspection.
+If you need a thorough evaluation of your house to identify all your "house as a system" correction criteria before considering an enclosed crawl space in East Tennessee including Knoxville, Sevierville, Dandridge, Pigeon Forge, Gatlinburg, Newport, or Maryville, please go to accuspecinspections.com

 Comments